harsha-simhadri/big-ann-benchmarks/t3/README.md

 This leaderboard leverages the standard recall@10 vs throughput benchmark that has become a standard benchmark when evaluating and comparing approximate nearest neighbor algorithms.
 We will rank participants based on recall@10 at 2K qps por each dataset.
 The evaluation framework allows for 10 different search parameter sets and we will use the best value of recall@10 from the set.

-The final ranking will be based on an aggregation over the individual dataset rankings.
-The aggregation formula is as follows: [TBD]
+The final ranking will be based on a computed score, which is the sum of the improvements in recall over the baseline for the participating databases.
+A submission must participate in at least 3 databases.

 Participants that cannot meet or exceed the baseline qps threshold for a dataset will be dropped from ranking consideration for that dataset.